xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

 most of the complex functions live?
 Near the start of the records list or the end?

 All these things could dramatically change how much impact these different speed-ups give different projects.
-I'm still waiting on a response back to see if the second speed-up significantly improved things for that user.
-Hopefully, but time will tell.
+The user who raised the issue has also confirmed that this lead to a massive speedup for them so mission accomplished!

+The fact that this change lead to very little change in polars results but a big change in the users project does show that judging tradeoffs in this code can potentially be very tricky in future.

 # More Speed-up?